stevekrouse/cycle/README.md

      - includes branches and version control and collaboration
      - notifies you when you've been stuck on a feature for too long and should take a break or get help
   * error handling (short term -> try/catch, long-term -> strong typing and no runtime errors)
-  * make getting getting the event.target.value for input text setup more clear
   * the toolbox lives in the mouse/selector so as to help you understand what's in context/scope
   * bubble.is typing 's thing and speeadsheet like database and schema thing
   * ability to select block by drag